Yes, I know my last post I said I wouldn’t be touching this subject.

 Let me start with saying only Nick and Melissa know 100% for sure what happened.
 This is based on what I know, that’s it.

 Now when Melissa first put out her allegations against Nick (google it, cause I’m not going into that), my first inclination was actually to believe her.
 I know all about victim shaming (which I promise I’m not trying to do) and the psychology of why victims wait to come forward.
+My major was psychology so I know more than people assume, with me being a fan and all.
 It’s why I felt that way.
 I stayed quiet when this first came out because I didn’t know what to think.
 Then, the news hits the mainstream media and a lot more information followed because the internet never forgets.

 I had questions.
 Suddenly, I was seeing more and more holes appear in the story.
 I said so, on The Dark Side forum and I was torn apart for it.
 Others who also were asking similar things, were called “batshit crazy”.
 (The mildest of what’s been said, there’s way worse on twitter.)
 We had to ban the topic because there were too many who chose to insult rather than discuss.